Washington Post won’t endorse candidate in 2024 presidential election after Bezos decision

 Under Baron, the paper went on to win a Pulitzer Prize for public service for its coverage of the assault on the US Capitol, which it described as an “attempted coup.”

-During Trump’s presidency, he famously feuded with Bezos, especially when it came to Amazon.
+During Trump’s presidency, he famously feuded with Bezos, especially when it came to the e-commerce giant Amazon.
 Trump called the Post “The Fake News Washington Post” and derided it as Amazon’s “chief lobbyist.”

 It was Bezos, Baron wrote in his book “Collision of Power,” who ultimately helped decide on the Post’s “Democracy Dies in Darkness” slogan that was adopted during the Trump era.

+But Trump has vowed to weaponize the government and seek vengeance against his perceived enemies and critics if he is reelected in November.
+Hours after the Post announced its decision Friday, Trump greeted executives from Blue Origin, the space exploration company owned by Bezos, the Associated Press reported.
+The company has a $3.4 billion contract with the federal government to build a new spacecraft to scuttle astronauts to and from the moon’s surface.

-But Bezos’s decision not to endorse in the 2024 race left some members of the Post’s editorial department feeling blindsided and disgusted, sources at the Post told CNN.
-“We are furious,” one of the writers said, indicating that staffers were considering signing an open letter denouncing the decision.
+In Washington, Bezos’s decision not to endorse in the 2024 race left some members of the Post’s editorial department feeling blindsided and disgusted, multiple sources told CNN.
+“We are furious,” one writer said.

+A group of 13 Post opinion columnists later published a statement condemning the decision as “a terrible mistake.”

+“It represents an abandonment of the fundamental editorial convictions of the newspaper that we love, and for which we have worked a combined 218 years,” they wrote.

-Another person invoked the Post’s slogan and said, “Democracy doesn’t die in darkness, it dies when people anticipatorily consent to a fascist’s whims.”
+Another staffer, invoking the Post’s slogan, said, “Democracy doesn’t die in darkness, it dies when people anticipatorily consent to a fascist’s whims.”
 Other Post staffers publicly expressed their dismay.

 “The paper I’ve loved working at for 47 years is dying in darkness,” David Maraniss, a Pulitzer Prize-winning editor, wrote in a social media post.